1hubert/hopfield-network-learning/README.md

 # hopfield-network-learning
-Learning neural networks by going back to 80s
+Learning neural networks by going back to the 80s